yuqiii-wang/KnowledgeNotes/math/finance/eco_law_fin_knowledge/eco_law_fin_basics.md

 SONIA is based on actual transactions and reflects the average of the interest rates that banks pay to borrow sterling overnight from other financial institutions and other institutional investors.

 It is administered by Bank of England.

+### Interest Rate

+* Single Monthly Mortality Rate (SMM)

+SMM is used to measure how much client has prepaid loan, and debtor will lose part of interest as income.

+Suppose one month payment to debt is \$10,000 for a debt totalled \$100,000.
+However, client anticipated increased interest rate and would like to pay \$12000 this month.
+The SMM is $2\%=\frac{12,000-10,000}{100,000}$ for this month.

 ### Underlying Asset